 Students in grades 9-12 will be eligible for participation by passing a minimum of four credits.
-Eligibility shall be cumulative from the beginning of a grading period and shall be reported on a weekly basis.
+Eligibility shall be cumulative from the beginning of a grading period and shall be reported every week.
 In addition, PIAA requires a quarterly check of grades.